mekarpeles/pypc/README.rst

     AUTHORS  CHANGES  docs/  examples/  LICENSE  MANIFEST.in  project/  README.md  requirements.txt  setup.py  tox.in  venv/

+Alternatively, you can run in minimal mode with -m or --minimal.
+This only creates a README and setup.py and does not require network access (after pypc is installed).

+    # Minimal install

+    $ pypc -m project

+    $ cd project;ls

+    project/  README.rst  setup.py

+In both cases, project/ is populated with a __init__.py.

 Options
 =======

-    usage: pypc [-h] [-m] [-V] [--author AUTHOR] [--email EMAIL] [--version VERSION] [--desc DESC] [--url URL] [--fs FS] path
+    usage: pypc [-h] [-m] [-V] [--author AUTHOR] [--email EMAIL] [--version VERSION] [--desc DESC] [--url URL] [--rm README] [--fs FS]
+                path

 If you only want to create a package with a setup.py (no virtual env, etc), use the -m or --minimal flag.

--V outputs the version of pypc. --version is used to specify the initial version of the package you are creation.
+Note: -V outputs the version of pypc whereas --version is used to specify the initial version of the package you are creation.
 This is slightly confusion, and improvements are welcome.

 Philosopy
 =========